arctic-fire-development/dapper-hw/README-pcDuino3-installation.md

         # add "never" to the start on line:
         start on (never and started dbus)```

-2. Turn on UART2 for GPS
+2. Turn on UART2 for GPS (might not be required anymore since UART2 enabled in fex)
     - add this to /etc/init/uart2.service
         ```bash
         echo “3″ > /sys/devices/virtual/misc/gpio/mode/gpio0